5 Tricks That Helped Me To Start Speaking Danish In One Week

 There’s no scientific proof for this one, but not only did I consume large quantities of Danish pastries over the seven days, I could also order them på dansk.
 What’s more, I could hold a conversation in Danish by the end of the seven days, so… I’ll let you come to your own conclusions about that one.

 Are you up for the challenge?
-My bets are that you can also learn a language in a week!
+My bets are that you can also start speaking a language in a week!